Quick Home Search

 “People here don’t just come home from work and pull down their garage doors.
 We truly connect and socialize with our neighbors,” one explained.

 Oceanside, CA is a great place to spend a weekend, a two-week vacation, or even a lifetime (say local residents).
-It offers a great coastal climate, broad sandy beaches, relatively affordable homes, condos and townhomes, and lots of activities for all ages.
+It offers a great coastal climate, broad sandy beaches, relatively affordable homes, condos and town homes, and lots of activities for all ages.

 For those seeking museums and missions, Oceanside has many rich offerings.
 For example, the California Surf Museum located at 223 North Coast Highway is a surfers’ mecca.
 Not only do they offer displays showing the evolution of surfing, but they also have a large display of surfboards, ranging from single-finned woodies to contemporary four-finned and lightweight fiberglass models.